Exploring Training and Inference Scaling Laws in Generative Retrieval: Training Scaling Laws

 \subsubsection{N-Gram-Based Generative Retrieval}

 We investigated the effect of model size on generative retrieval performance using the n-gram-based method.
-Models of varying sizes, including T5 and LLaMA, were fine-tuned on query-to-n-gram training pairs, and their performance was evaluated using the contrastive generation loss on the test set.
+Models of varying sizes, including T5 and LLaMA, were fine-tuned on query-to-n-gram training pairs, and their performance was evaluated using the CGL on the test set.
 Figure~\ref{Fig: scaling_model} (1) illustrates the scaling behavior of T5 and LLaMA models concerning this metric.
-Based on the observed relationship between model size and the contrastive generation loss, we propose a scaling law to quantify this behavior as follows:
+Based on the observed relationship between model size and the CGL, we propose a scaling law to quantify this behavior as follows:

-Here, $P$ represents the number of non-embedding parameters of the model, and $\mathcal{L}_{\text{CGL}}(P)$ denotes the contrastive generation loss on the test set.
+Here, $P$ represents the number of non-embedding parameters of the model, and $\mathcal{L}_{\text{CGL}}(P)$ denotes the CGL on the test set.
 The parameters $\gamma$, $\alpha$, and $\lambda_P$ are coefficients determined through fitting.
 Here, $\lambda_P$ represents the irreducible loss, a theoretical lower bound on performance as $P$ approaches infinity, accounting for limitations such as dataset noise and variability in relevance judgments.

 Using the least squares method, we fit the scaling law and report the fitted coefficients for T5 and LLaMA in Table~\ref{tab:scaling_param_minder}.
-The results reveal several important insights: 1) Both models demonstrate a strong power-law relationship between model size and contrastive generation loss, with exceptionally high coefficients of determination (T5: R² = 0.996, LLaMA: R² = 0.999).
+The results reveal several important insights: 1) Both models demonstrate a strong power-law relationship between model size and contrastive generation loss, with exceptionally high coefficients of determination.
 2) LLaMA demonstrates comprehensive performance advantages over T5, characterized by a more efficient scaling mechanism.
-Specifically, LLaMA achieves lower contrastive generation loss across model sizes and exhibits a steeper improvement curve (scaling exponent of $\alpha = 2.40$ versus T5's $\alpha = 0.40$).
-Notably, LLaMA's smaller irreducible loss ($\lambda_P$) suggests a higher potential performance ceiling, indicating its superior capability to approach the theoretical limits of generative retrieval performance.
-These findings highlight LLaMA's promising performance and potentially signal the broader potential of decoder-only architectures.
+Specifically, LLaMA achieves lower CGL across model sizes and exhibits a steeper improvement curve (scaling exponent of $\alpha = 2.40$ versus T5's $\alpha = 0.40$).
+LLaMA's smaller irreducible loss ($\lambda_P$) suggests a higher potential performance ceiling, indicating its superior capability to approach the theoretical limits of generative retrieval performance.
+These findings highlight LLaMA's promising performance and signal the potential of decoder-only architectures.